-Choosing a broker that is regulated with the FCA is the only way you can guarantee that your funds will be safe with the broker.
+Choosing a broker that is regulated with the FCA is the only way you can guarantee that your funds will be safe with the broker, that is the funds kept in your account on their platform.
 The FCA is a regulatory body that monitors the activities of day trading platforms in the UK.
 They assign a firm reference number to all CFD brokers that operate in the UK to distinguish them.

 How do you know if a day trading platform is regulated with the FCA?
 The first thing to do is go to the footnote of the platform’s website.
 You can find their FCA regulation there.
 Here is a screenshot of Capital.com’s footnote